NextronSystems/asgard-manual/usage/administration.rst

    Add IOC Group

 To add IOCs to this group, just click the entry in the table and two blue buttons will show up.
 You can click the ``Import IOCs`` button to import your own signatures in any of THOR’s IOC formats (e.g. files for keyword IOCs, YARA Files and SIGMA files).
 Refer to the
-`THOR manual <https://thor-manual.nextron-systems.com/en/latest/>`_ for a complete list and file formats.
+`THOR manual (custom signatures) <https://thor-manual.nextron-systems.com/en/latest/usage/custom-signatures.html>`_ for a complete list and file formats.
 Browse to the file you want to add and click upload.
 This adds your IOC file to the default ruleset.

 .. figure:: ../images/import-iocs.png
    :target: ../_images/import-iocs.png